Moby Corse - the ferry with a fin

 Decorated in bright colours this area is a haven to families - the parents can sit in one of the numerous chairs nearby and watch their children play in safety.

-It should be noted that this whole area was once the duty and tax free shopping centre, which has now been knocked through to allow natural light to flood into the ship.
+It should be noted that this whole area was once the duty and tax free shopping centre, which has now been knocked through to allow natural light to flood into the ship - checkout my vlog at the end of this post.

-The same area is also home to the snack bar / pizzeria where fresh made to order pizzas are available at a reasonable price of 6Euro for two (large) slices.
+The same area is also home to the snack bar / pizzeria where freshly made to order pizzas are available at a reasonable price of 6Euro for two (large) slices.

-Along with tables and chairs a long bench with free standing stools line the picture windows
+Along with tables and chairs a long bench with free standing stools flank the picture windows

-The picture below was taken in 1978 and is taken from roughly the same position to that above.
+The picture below was taken in 1978 and is taken from roughly the same position to that above - how times have changed!

 Although seating is plentiful in the pizzeria, there's nothing like eating alfresco.

-Finally at the end of the arcade there is a small selection of gaming machines surrounding the entrance to the aft hall and entrance to another snack bar.
+Finally, at the aft end of the arcade there's a selection of gaming machines surrounding the entrance of the aft hall and entrance to a further snack bar.

-The later has a very youthful atmosphere owing to it having its own popcorn machine, lively décor and three wall mounted TV's showing dubbed American programmes.
+The secondary snack bar has a very youthful atmosphere owing to the popcorn machine, lively décor and three wall mounted TV's showing dubbed American programmes.

 The aft facing counter is divided into two with the port side serving snacks/drinks and the till, whilst the starboard side offers alcoholic beverages.

-Access to this restaurant is off both the aft stairs and the aforementioned snack bar.
+Access to this restaurant is off both the aft hall and the aforementioned snack bar.

 .....whilst the second lounge is accessed via the first and is also used as a cinema as/when required.